hpc2n/sphinx-lesson-template/content/motivation.rst

 This so-called **critical path** gives us a **lower bound** for the execution time of the algorithm.
 The algorithm cannot be executed any faster than this no matter how many CPU cores are used.
+We can take advantage of the critical path only when we consider the task graph.

 Task scheduling and priorities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let us consider a different algorithm.
-Again, we only care about the data dependencies:
+Again, the details are not important as we only care about the data dependencies:

 .. figure:: img/chain_flow.png
     :scale: 60 %

 We can see that the task graph consists of three types of tasks:

-:Process window (W):    Perform a computation operation inside a diagonal block (a set of small orthogonal transformations).
+:Process window (W):    Perform a computation operation inside a diagonal window (a set of small orthogonal transformations).
+                        In the above illustration, we have six **overlapping** diagonal windows.

 :Right update (R):      Updates the matrix from the right (orthogonal transformation).
+                        Each process window task induces a set of right update tasks.

 :Left update (L):       Updates the matrix from the left (orthogonal transformation).
+                        Each process window task induces a set of left update tasks.

 We know two additional things about the algorithm:

- 1. The process window's tasks are more time consuming that the left and right update tasks.
+ 1. The process window tasks are more time consuming that the left and right update tasks.
  2. The left and right update tasks are equally time consuming.

 How should we schedule this task graph?